• Home

 New mentoring program is building expertise across MITIE

-11 Jun 2019 4:33 PM | Deleted user
+11 Jun 2019 4:33 PM | Anonymous

 MITIE offers many opportunities for members to engage with, and learn from each other, such as term conferences, the online forum and a host of other initiatives.
 Building on this work, MITIE commenced a peer mentoring program in February this year to allow members to engage one-on-one with a mentor to support them in their professional development and growth.